 We hope these tips are useful and help you and your IT department successfully roll out Microsoft Teams for your organization.
 While the roll-out process can be challenging, Microsoft Teams is one of the most powerful collaboration tools out there, and the productivity and collaboration benefits will make it all worth it.

-Orchestry makes work simple in Office 365, Microsoft Teams and SharePoint Online by empowering your IT Administrators and employees to define a winning Microsoft 365 adoption and change management strategy, with a roadmap of what to use when, for what purpose.
+Orchestry helps you get the most out of Microsoft Teams and other M365 tools by empowering your IT Administrators and employees to define a winning Microsoft 365 adoption and change management strategy, with a roadmap of what to use when, and for what purpose.